Tint Guide

 Front Side Windows (Driver & Passenger)

-This is the most commonly enforced limit.
-50% VLT VLT means at least 50 VLT% of outside light must pass through.
-This is a medium tint — you can still see inside the vehicle.
+This is the most commonly enforced limit and where most tint tickets are issued.
+50% VLT is a light tint — you can still clearly see inside the vehicle.
+This is stricter than Maryland (35%) and North Carolina (35%).

-Sedans must maintain the minimum VLT.
-Multi-purpose vehicles (SUVs, vans, trucks) can have any darkness on rear side windows.
+Multi-purpose vehicles can have any darkness on rear side windows.
+This is why many Virginia drivers prefer SUVs for tinted vehicles.

 What Do Different VLT Levels Look Like?